VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

    * `libmgncs4touch`: mGNCS4Touch component.
    * `minigui-res`: the resource tarball including contains fonts, cursors, icons, and bitmaps used by MiniGUI.
    * `mg-tests`: The unit tests for MiniGUI core (since 4.0.0).
-- Samples and Demos:
+- Samples and demos:
    * `mg-samples`: The samples for MiniGUI and components.
    * `mguxdemo`: mGUXDemo is the comprehensive demonstration for MiniGUI core and components.
    * `mg-demos`: A set of demos as supplements of mGUXDemo.
-- Tools and Third Party Libraries
+- Tools and third party libraries
    * `gvfb`: the virtual frame buffer Gtk version.
    * `mg-tools`: The tools for fonts conversion and in-core resource generation.
    * libjpeg v7: MiniGUI uses this library to decode JPEG image files.